tomerfiliba/agnos/site/tutorial/tut-1.rst

+.. _doc-tut1:

 Part 1: The Environment
 =======================

 .. note::
-   Be sure to have read the :ref:`doc-started` section before rushing into the tutorial.
+   Be sure to have read the :ref:`topic-started` section before rushing into the tutorial.
 We assume you already have downloaded and installed Agnos properly, and that you're familiar with the terminology and basic concepts.